camwestwood/xapi/common_structures.md

 # Jisc Learning Analytics Common Structures
-The following sections describe common patterns used across several of the recipes.
+The following sections describe common structures used across several of the statement templates.
-Wherever a recipe refers to a "common entity identifier", the example given in the recipe follows one of the patterns given on this page.
+Wherever a statement template refers to a "common entity identifier", the example given in the statement template follows or extends 1 of the structures on this page.

 ## ActorA
 Common entity identifier:  ActorA

-This entity is required across all recipes in the Jisc profile.
+This entity is required across all statements in the Jisc profile.

 The actor entity describes the individual that is the subject of the statement.